manujism/Microsoft-Price-Prediction-Using-Linear-Regression/README.md

 # Microsoft-Price-Prediction-Using-Linear-Regression

 This project is a time series analysis and linear regression modeling of Microsoft Corporation’s (MSFT) stock price over the last five years.
 It serves as a hands-on demonstration of using Python for financial data analysis, trend forecasting, and basic predictive modeling.
 The core goal is to analyze long-term price movement trends of MSFT stock and predict a simple linear trajectory using machine learning (Linear Regression).
+By fitting a regression line to the historical closing prices, we can visually and mathematically understand how the stock has performed over a multi-year horizon.

 -------

 Project Objectives